easttennesseecc-star/Q-Top-Dog-IDE/API_KEY_RESPONSIBILITY_MODEL.md

 ## Bottom Line

-> Q-IDE is a product company, not a payment processor.
+> Top Dog is a product company, not a payment processor.
 > We focus on building great tools.
 > You manage your API keys and pay providers directly.
 > This keeps things simple, secure, and transparent.